Debates Around Development Alternatives 2020:

 Abstract and Final Paper Submission:

-The abstract should be at least 500 words long and should include the following:
+The abstract should be a maximum of 500 words long and should include the following:

 - Problems/issues explored in the paper